plblum/jivs/docs/API/JivsServices/ErrorMessagesService.md

 ## Working with ValidatorConfig.errorMessage and summaryMessage properties

-When a Validator does not supply `errorMessage` or `summaryMessage`, Jivs can retrieve those strings from `TextLocalizerService`.
+When a Validator does not supply `errorMessage` or `summaryMessage`, Jivs can retrieve those strings from `ErrorMessagesService`.

 This allows the application to: